 All of these components are vital to helping the client and caregivers heal.
 Due to these priorities and the fact that community therapists often serve as advocates for their clients, by judicial and legal standards, MVTS therapists could not be considered “neutral” or “unbiased.”

 In contrast, the court-ordered therapist or forensic evaluator is selected by the court and there is a written stipulation of the parties.
-In the case of a forensic evaluator, the Court, rather than the child or caregiver, essentially becomes “the client,” as the judge dictates the focus and parameters of the services provided.
-Consequently, he or she is expected to adopt a neutral and objective stance.
+In the case of a forensic evaluator, the Court, GAL, or DCF/DSS, rather than the child or caregiver, essentially becomes “the client,” as the judge dictates the focus and parameters of the services provided.
+Consequently, a trauma/forensic evaluator is expected to adopt a neutral and objective stance.

 The table below summarizes the differences between the MVTS therapist and a court-involved, forensic evaluator (Deutsch, R. and Tishelman, R., 2013).

 1. The client is the child and his/her family.

 2. Confidentiality belongs to the client.

 4. Confidentiality within the relationship is maintained, unless there are safety concerns, as the therapist is a mandated reporter.

 5. A helping relationship: The basis of the relationship is a therapeutic alliance.

 6. Information obtained mostly from the client and his/her caregivers.

 7. The goal of the relationship is for the client’s benefit.